concourse/github-release-resource/README.md

 * `repository`: *Required.* The repository name that contains the releases.

 * `access_token`: *Optional.* The GitHub access token that should be used to access the API.
 Only required for publishing releases.
+Useful for fetching releases to avoid GitHub API rate limiting.

 * `github_api_url`: *Optional.* If you use a non-public GitHub deployment then you can set your API URL here.